 Performance Review Panel

-The Panel decides decides whether a doctor’s practice of medicine meets the standard reasonably expected of a medical practitioner of an equivalent level of training or experience.
+The Panel then decides whether a doctor’s practice of medicine meets the standard reasonably expected of a medical practitioner of an equivalent level of training or experience.

-If the Panel finds that a practitioner's professional performance is unsatisfactory, it may place conditions on his/her registration or recommend that the Performance Committee do so.
+If the Panel finds that a practitioner's professional performance is unsatisfactory, it may place conditions on his/her registration or recommend that the Committee does so.

-Medical practitioners participating in the Performance Program must comply with all the conditions on their registration, so the Council can be confident of their ability to deliver clinical care to an acceptable standard.
+Medical practitioners participating in the Performance Program must comply with all conditions on their registration, so the Council can be confident of their ability to deliver clinical care to an acceptablee standard.

 The Council received two complaints about Dr S, a practitioner who had recently arrived from overseas and who was working at a rural general practice.
 The complaints related to her care of an elderly man and a pregnant woman.